How our fish are harvested and the processes undertaken to prepare them for market directly impacts on the quality of the finished product.

 Parramatta Creek processing facility and Huon Salmon skewers

 PMC was designed, built and is managed with a strong focus on food safety which is why we hold British Retail Consortium AA rating (and have done so since 2016).
 We are the only seafood processing facility in Australia to achieve this rating which is a testament of our focus on food safety and continuous improvement.

-We also have an on-site Quality Assurance team who work tirelessly to audit and conduct daily onsite testings to continually improve our processes and as a result, we have not had a single product recall since processing operations commenced in Tasmania.
+We also have an on-site Quality Assurance team who work tirelessly to audit and conduct daily onsite testings to continually improve our processes and as a result, we have not had one Huon branded product recall since processing operations commenced in Tasmania.

 PMC is also independently audited multiple times per year (by external auditors) to comply with our certification requirements and to ensure excellence when it comes to food safety.

 Opening in early 2019, Huon’s Ingleburn processing facility creates value-added, MAP (modified atmosphere packaging) and frozen lines for major retailers.
 Replacing our Botany Bay facility, Ingleburn is custom designed to meet Huon’s growing processing specifications, increasing our NSW production workforce from 25 to 70.